“When is the best time to visit Alaska?”

 (Check out this handy guide to when and where is best for whale watching.)

 Denali National Park and Preserve is one of the best places in the state to look for Alaska’s famous furry residents, and it’s easily accessible from Anchorage or Fairbanks via the Alaska Railroad or the George Parks Highway.
 The train offers eight hours of incredible scenery (and possible wildlife spotting) as you wind through remote areas not serviced by roads, while you can reach Denali National Park in less than four and a half hours if you travel by car.

 One of my favorite things about Denali is that vehicular access is heavily restricted inside the park, particularly in the summer.
 During those months, only approved buses (through a private contract with a single company) are allowed further into the park than the first fifteen miles of the Park Road.
 This means that there is very little traffic as you explore these wide-open spaces, unlike in other national parks where you’re often fighting a crowd for a glimpse of an animal.
 Animals have much less interaction with humans and are therefore more likely to make an appearance.

 Many of the Denali bus drivers are very experienced, which makes them great at spotting animals from a distance.
 When an animal is sighted, the drivers pull their buses aside for the best viewing possible.

-While your chances of spotting wildlife in Denali or the rest of Alaska can be higher than other places, please remember that both are absolutely massive.
+While your chances of spotting wildlife in Denali or the rest of Alaska can be higher than other places, please remember that both the national park and the state are absolutely massive.
 (Denali National Park occupies more than six million acres and is only slightly smaller than the state of Massachusetts.)
 Thus, no wildlife sighting is guaranteed.

 Seeing the Northern Lights